Mathematical Foundation of Sparsity-based Multi-snapshot Spectral Estimation: Introduction

-More recently, to analyze the resolution for recovering multiple point scatterers, in \cite{liu2021mathematicaloned, liu2021mathematicalhighd, liu2021theorylse} the authors defined "computational resolution limits" which characterize the minimum required distance between point scatterers so that their number and locations can be stably resolved under certain noise level.
-By developing a non-linear approximation theory in a so-called Vandermonde space, they derived bounds for computational resolution limits for a deconvolution problem \cite{liu2021mathematicaloned} and a line spectral problem \cite{liu2021theorylse} (equivalent to the super-resolution problem considered here).
-In particular, they showed in \cite{liu2021theorylse} that the computational resolution limit for number and location recovery should be respectively $\frac{C_{\mathrm{num}}}{\Omega}(\frac{\sigma}{m_{\min}})^{\frac{1}{2n-2}}$ and $\frac{C_{\mathrm{supp}}}{\Omega}(\frac{\sigma}{m_{\min}})^{\frac{1}{2n-1}}$ where $C_{\mathrm{num}}, C_{\mathrm{supp}}$ are constants and $m_{\min}$ is the minimum strength of the point scatterers.
-Their results demonstrate that when the point scatterers are separated larger than $\frac{C_{\mathrm{supp}}}{\Omega}(\frac{\sigma}{m_{\min}})^{\frac{1}{2n-1}}$, we can stably recover the scatterer locations.
-Conversely, when the point scatterers are separated by a distance less than $O(\frac{C_{\mathrm{supp}}}{\Omega}(\frac{\sigma}{m_{\min}})^{\frac{1}{2n-1}})$, stably recovering the scatterer locations is impossible in the worst case.
-This resolution limit indicates that super-resolution is possible for the single measurement case but requires very high signal-to-noise ratio (according to the exponent $\frac{1}{2n-1}$).
-This explains why it is so hard to achieve super-resolution by single illumination.
-Therefore, we have to resort to multiple illuminations in order to super-resolve point scatterers.
+On the other hand, to analyze the resolution for recovering multiple point sources, in \cite{liu2021mathematicaloned, liu2021mathematicalhighd, liu2021theorylse, liu2023improved} the authors defined "computational resolution limits" which characterize the minimum required distance between point sources so that their number and locations can be stably resolved under certain noise level.
+By developing a non-linear approximation theory in a so-called Vandermonde space, they derived bounds for computational resolution limits for a deconvolution problem \cite{liu2021mathematicaloned} and a spectral estimation problem \cite{liu2021theorylse}.
+In particular, they showed in \cite{liu2021theorylse} that the computational resolution limit for number and location recovery should be respectively $\frac{C_{\mathrm{num}}}{\Omega}\left(\frac{\sigma}{m_{\min}}\right)^{\frac{1}{2n-2}}$ and $\frac{C_{\mathrm{supp}}}{\Omega}\left(\frac{\sigma}{m_{\min}}\right)^{\frac{1}{2n-1}}$, where $C_{\mathrm{num}}$ and $C_{\mathrm{supp}}$ are constants and $m_{\min}$ is the minimum magnitude of the source amplitude.
+Their results demonstrate that when the point sources are separated larger than $\frac{C_{\mathrm{supp}}}{\Omega}\left(\frac{\sigma}{m_{\min}}\right)^{\frac{1}{2n-1}}$, we can stably recover the source locations.
+Conversely, when the point sources are separated by a distance less than $O\left(\frac{C_{\mathrm{supp}}}{\Omega}\left(\frac{\sigma}{m_{\min}}\right)^{\frac{1}{2n-1}}\right)$, stably recovering the source locations is impossible in the worst case.
+This resolution limit indicates that super-resolution is possible for the single measurement case but requires a very high signal-to-noise ratio (according to the exponent $\frac{1}{2n-1}$).
+These estimates were later generalized to the problem of resolving positive sources \cite{liu2022mathematicalpositive} and moving sources \cite{liu2023dynamic}.
+As we have seen, the mathematics for the super-resolution from a single snapshot was well-established.
+Nevertheless, the multi-snapshot super-resolution still lacks or even is without any mathematical foundation, despite its prominent importance.
+This strongly motivates the current paper.